risgk/digital-synth-pra32-u/README.md

     - Add JSON files for PRA32-U CTRL;
     - Add the function of writing the parameters to Program #8-15 and the flash;
     - Officially support PWM audio output option;
-    - Enable Serial MIDI to be used at the same time as USB MIDI;
+    - Enable UART MIDI to be used at the same time as USB MIDI;
     - Use core 0 for main processing;
-    - Use Serial2 for DEBUG_PRINT;
+    - Use Serial1 for Debug Print and Serial2 for UART MIDI;
+    - Rename constant macros;
+    - Rename Serial MIDI to UART MIDI;
     - Raspberry Pi Pico/RP2040 core version 3.6.3 is recommended
 - v2.0.1:
     - Fix Ping Pong Delay to start from the left